 The beaches in Tarifa and the surrounding areas are beautiful.
 While it can be a little too windy to be relaxing along the Atlantic side, the small town beach on the Mediterranean is always calm.
 In any case, how many places can you say that you swam in two different major bodies of water on the same day?

 Just remember the waters are surprisingly chilly here.
 Did you notice all the kiteboarders are wearing wetsuits?
 If you’re a wimp with cold water (like me) stick to relaxing in the sun!

 This area is famous for its tuna, still fished using traditional methods.
 While it’s not cheap, you won’t find a person in Tarifa who doesn’t recommend ordering the tuna at least once.
 There are a number of nice restaurants in the old town but we found some of the best prices and food to be along the road from the port.

 There are many options for accommodations in Tarifa depending on your preferences and budget.

 Camping in Tarifa

 The cheapest option is to camp outside of town.
-If you’re primary activity in Tarifa is kitesurfing this is a great option.
+If your primary activity in Tarifa is kitesurfing this is a great option.
 You will want your own vehicle to stay here though.